-Net Surplus Services Service Objective (Deficit) \$'000 Asset To ensure that council's strategic and corporate objectives in (573) Management relation to assets and infrastructure are effectively implemented. () Bridges To maintain the bridge network in order to provide the safe travel of (236) Ŭ vehicles and pedestrians.
-To enable the preservation of the network · · · · at an acceptable standard.
+Services Service Objective Asset To ensure that council's strategic and corporate objectives in (573) Management Bridges relation to assets and infrastructure are effectively implemented.
+To maintain the bridge network in order to provide the safe travel of vehicles and pedestrians.
+To enable the preservation of the network at an acceptable standard.
 Building To administer and enforce building legislation within the Shire.
-(3,827) Management . , Cleansing To ensure that parks, reserves and roads are maintained free of (723) litter and to maintain public conveniences in a hygienic condition.
-Development To ensure that council's strategic and corporate objectives in 524 relation to assets and infrastructure are effectively implemented.
-Development To administer and enforce the aims and objectives of the Cardinia (514) Services and Planning Scheme.
+(3,827) Management (0,0) Cleansing To ensure that parks, reserves and roads are maintained free of litter and to maintain public conveniences in a hygienic condition.
+(723) Development To ensure that council's strategic and corporate objectives in 524 Development relation to assets and infrastructure are effectively implemented.
+021 Development To administer and enforce the aims and objectives of the Cardinia (514) Services and Planning Scheme.
 Developer Contribution Plans Domestic Waste To ensure that domestic water is disposed of in accordance with the (91) Water State Environment Protection Policy, Environment Protection Act and Cardinia Council policy.
 Drainage To maintain the drainage infrastructure in order to protect both the (1,752) Maintenance road asset and private property and ensure a safe road network in all weather conditions.
 Emerald Lake To provide a safe, enjoyable environment for users of the park, (297) Park - while improving facilities and service levels and reducing ratepayer Operations subsidy.
-Safe & Inclusive To work in collaboration with relevant agencies to continuously (885) Communities improve the Municipal Emergency Management Plan.
-To facilitate planning to ensure Cardinia Shire Council remains at the forefront of Emergency Management.
-Develop Council's capacity and capability to undertake its mandated Emergency Management roles and responsibilities.
-(0.444) Engineering To ensure that council's strategic and corporate objectives in (2,444) Services and relation to assets and infrastructure are effectively implemented.
+(885) Safe & Inclusive Communities Engineering To ensure that council's strategic and corporate objectives in (2,444) Services and relation to assets and infrastructure are effectively implemented.
 Infrastructure Services Environment Facilitate the on-going maintenance of natural and cultural (321) Maintenance & resources in the Shire.
-(321) Programs resources in the online.
-Environment To facilitate sound environmental management of natural and (662) Management cultural resources within the Cardinia shire.
-To lead Council and the (002) managoment community towards an environmentally sustainable future.
-Footpaths & To maintain the street furniture, footpaths and shared path network (1,050) Street Furniture while ensuring safety and accessibility to residents and visitors.
-(1,000) (Depot) the cheaning barby and accounting to rookonto and violitio.
-General To deliver efficient and cost effective waste disposal to the 474 community.
+Programs (000) Environment To facilitate sound environmental management of natural and (662) Management cultural resources within the Cardinia shire.
+To lead Council and the Footpaths & community towards an environmentally sustainable future.
+To maintain the street furniture, footpaths and shared path network (1,0) Footpaths & Street Furniture (Depot) while ensuring salety and accessibility to residents and visitors.
+General To deliver efficient and cost effective waste disposal to the 474

 Landscape To maintain and enhance the landscaping under Council's control.
 248 Development Operations To efficiently and effectively manage Cardinia Council's operational (968) Management activities whilst ensuring compliance with the road management act and other relevant legislation.
 Parks & Maintain Council's parks, wet lands, garden beds, street and road- (5,990) Gardens side trees and playgrounds to an aesthetically pleasing and safe Operations standard to enable maximum utilisation by the community.
 Planning Policy To administer and enforce the aims and objectives of the Cardinia (19) & Projects Planning Scheme.
 Sealed Roads & To maintain the sealed road network & bridges in order to provide (1,045) Bridges safe travel for vehicles - pedestrians and to enable the preservation of the network at an acceptable standard.
 Strategic Develop and maintain a sound planning policy framework to provide (2,497) Planning for the sustainable development of the natural and built environment in the Shire.
 Unsealed Roads To maintain the unsealed road network in order to provide safe (2,038) travel of vehicles - pedestrians and to enable the preservation of the network at an acceptable standard.
 Green Waste To ensure the efficient and effective collection, removal and 119 disposal of waste within the Municipality.
 To provide services that encourage diversion of waste from landfill and resource recovery.
-Weed To manage current weed populations in an effective manner across (204) Management the Shire's open space and road reserve network, with a long term aim to reach eradication.
+Weed To manage current weed populations in an effective manner across (204) Management the Shire's open space and road reserve network, with a long term - aim to reach eradication.